A model for configuration spaces of points: Cohomology of the CFM (co)operad

 \begin{thm} The map $\omega_\bullet \colon \pdGraphs_M \to \Omega_{PA}(\FM_M)$ established in Corollary \ref{cor: graphs to forms} is a quasi-isomorphism.
 Similarly, the composition map $Chains(\FM_M)\to \Omega_{PA}(\FM_M)^* \stackrel{\omega_\bullet^*}{\to} \Graphs_M$ is a quasi-isomorphism of right modules. \end{thm}

 Note that there is in general no known explicit formula for the cohomology of the configuration spaces $\FM_M(n)$ on a manifold.
 However, two spectral sequences converging to the (co)homology are known, one by Cohen and Taylor \cite{CT} and one by Bendersky and Gitler \cite{BG}.
-Both spectral sequences have been shown to coincide from the $E^2$ term on by Felix and Thomas \cite{FT}.
+Both spectral sequences have been shown to be isomorphic (via Poincar\'e duality) from the $E^2$ term on by Felix and Thomas \cite{FT}.
 The $E^2$ term is the cohomology of a relatively simple complex described below.
-It was shown by B. Totaro \cite{To} and I. Kriz \cite{Kr} that the spectral sequence abuts at the $E^2$ term for projective varieties.
+It was shown by B. Totaro \cite{To} and I. Kriz \cite{Kr} that the spectral sequence abuts at the $E^2$ term for smooth projective varieties.
 However, it does not in general abut at the $E^2$ term, a counterexample was given in \cite{FT}.

 The strategy to prove Theorem \ref{thm:GraphsM} will be as follows.
 We will compare the double complex $\BG$ giving rise to the Bendersky-Gitler spectral sequence (its definition will be recalled below) to $\pdGraphs_M$.
 There is a complex $\tBG$ quasi-isomorphic to $\BG$ that comes with a natural map $f: \tBG\to \Graphs_M$.
 Our goal is to show that $f$ is a quasi-isomorphism, and for that we set up another spectral sequence.
 The detailed proof is contained in section \ref{sec: map is a quasi-iso}.